ustyui/silva/ibukiDEVGuide/en/setup/configuration.md

 To make the procedure easy to understood, we use a opensource humanoid platform Darwin to illustrate how the configuration work.
 The demonstration of the robot body will be shown in gazebo simulator, as a large-community robot simulator.

+The configuration includes 4 steps, that you need to create 4 config files by your self.
+As follows:

 ## 1. Create a .map init file
 By adapting silva to different robot interfaces a .map file is needed to tell silva that what should be the robot's **initial pose** is.<br>
 It means that users use this file to initialzie input values which can make the robot show a human-liked static posture.<br>